Buchanan State Forest Wild and Natural Areas

 Martin Hill Wild Area

-Martin Hill Wild Area includes all 11,500 acres of state forest land south of Martin Hill in southern Bedford County.
-The area connects Tussey Mountain with Evitts Mountain and is decidedly wild and rugged.
+Martin Hill Wild Area includes 11,500 acres of state forest land south of Martin Hill in southern Bedford County.
+This wild and rugged area connects Tussey Mountain with Evitts Mountain.

 Sweet Root Natural Area